 For our first collection, we chose linen as our fabric.
-Unlike most linen on the market, ours is OEKO-TEX® certified, meaning it doesn’t use chemicals during production.
+Unlike most linen on the market, ours is OEKO-TEX®-certified, meaning it doesn’t use chemicals during production.
 No harmful fertilizers.
 No poisonous pesticides.
 Nothing that shouldn’t be in clothes in the first place.
 And when it’s good for the planet, you know it’s good for you.

 Producing linen also requires less water during production, using about 6.4 liters throughout its lifecycle compared to a regular 100% cotton shirt’s consumption of 2,700 liters.

-While some of garments do contain a mix of cotton, ours is organic.
+While some of our garments do contain a mix of cotton, it’s organic.
 We know that cotton is notorious for a lot of crimes against the environment, such as water pollution, degradation of farmlands, and a long grocery list of illnesses.
 But since ours is produced naturally and with no pesticides and chemicals, it’s much less harmful to the environment.
 Now wipe that sweat off your forehead.